Jean-Baptiste Le Moyne de Bienville

 Jean-Baptiste Le Moyne de Bienville (/fr/; /lə ˈmɔɪn də biˈɛnvɪl/; February 23, 1680 - March 7, 1767), also known as Sieur de Bienville, was a French-Canadian colonial administrator in New France.
 Born in Montreal, he was an early governor of French Louisiana, appointed four separate times during 1701–1743.
 He was the younger brother of explorer Pierre Le Moyne d'Iberville.

 Early life

-Jean-Baptiste Le Moyne was the son of Charles le Moyne, born in Longueil, near Dieppe, and Catherine Primot (also known as Catherine Thierry), born in Rouen, both cities in the province of Normandy.
-Charles le Moyne established his family in the settlement of Ville-Marie (present day Montreal) at an early age and had fourteen children.
+Jean-Baptiste Le Moyne was born in early 1680 in Fort Ville-Marie, the frontier village of what is now Montreal, the twelfth of fourteen children to Catherine Primot and Charles le Moyne.
+He was baptized on February 23, 1680, which is usually given as his birthdate since the exact day is unknown.
+His father had left France and established a prosperous fur trade business in Canada, earning a title of nobility from the King.
+Le Moyne was educated at Sulpician Seminary in Montreal and at the age of twelve, entered into the French Navy as a midshipman.

+He served in the Navy under the command of his brother, Pierre Le Moyne, and in 1697, participated in campaigns to push out English fishermen from Newfoundland and Hudson Bay during King William's War.
+He was injured in battle is 1698 in an effort to capture Port Hudson.
+After the war, he accompanied his brother to France in order to prepare for an exploratory mission to base of the Mississippi River Delta.

 Exploration in the New World

 At the age of nineteen, Bienville joined his brother Iberville on an expedition to establish the colony of Louisiana.
 In 1699, the group explored the Gulf of Mexico coastline as far as Mobile Bay, which was too shallow to go further.
 At the site of Belle Fontaine, they discovered an artesian spring bubbling and leaping from the beach; this spring is now 300–400 feet out in Mobile Bay.
 Bienville played a significant role in charting the coast near Mobile, Alabama.
 He also discovered the Chandeleur Islands off the coast of Louisiana, as well as Cat Island and Ship Island off the Mississippi coast, before moving westward to sail up the mouth of the Mississippi River.
 Eventually, the expedition reached the modern-day site of Baton Rouge and False River.
 In April 1699, before heading back to France, Iberville established the first settlement of the Louisiana colony: Fort Maurepas or Old Biloxi, at present-day Ocean Springs, Mississippi.
 He appointed Sauvolle de la Villantry as the governor and made Bienville lieutenant.

 Following Iberville's departure, Bienville took another expedition up the Mississippi River and encountered English ships at what is now known as English Turn.
 Upon hearing of this encounter on his return, Iberville ordered Bienville to establish a settlement along the Mississippi River at the first solid ground he could find.
 Fifty miles upriver, Bienville established Fort de la Boulaye.